staticallyio/statically/_pages/terms.md

 ---
 layout: page
 title: Terms of Service
-description: Learn about terms of service on Staticaly
+description: Learn about terms of service on Statically
 permalink: /terms
 ---